Harry and Meghan: What we know so far about the New York paparazzi incident

 They then went to the New York police department's 19th precinct police station, where they switched vehicles in another attempt to get away, CBS says.

-Their security guard flagged down a taxi, driven by Sukhcharn 'Sonny' Singh.
+The Sussexes' security guard flagged down a taxi, driven by Sukhcharn 'Sonny' Singh.

 He told BBC News he had driven a block when his taxi "got blocked by a garbage truck and all of sudden paparazzi came and started taking pictures".
 He was then asked to drive them back to the police station.

-Mr Singh said the pair "looked nervous" about what was happening but the paparazzi were not being aggressive.
+Mr Singh said the pair "looked nervous" about what was happening, but the paparazzi were not being aggressive.
 Asked about the spokesperson's description of the chase, he said it was "exaggerated".

+Entertainment picture agency Backgrid said it was investigating the conduct of four freelance photographers it said were involved in taking images of the Sussexes on Tuesday night.

+However, the agency said the photographers disputed some aspects of the Sussexes' statement.

 In a statement on Wednesday, New York police confirmed it had assisted the couple's private security team during their "challenging" return home.